meraki/automation-scripts/README.md

 **deploydevices.py:** This script claims multiple devices and licenses into an organization, creates a new network for them and binds that network to an existing template.
 Initial config, including hostnames and street address/map markers are set for the devices.

+**find_ports.py:** This script finds all MS switchports that match the input search parameter, searching either by clients from a file listing MAC addresses (one per line), a specific tag in Dashboard currently applied to ports, or the specific access policy currently configured.

 **invlist.py:** Creates a list of all serial numbers and models of devices that are part of a Meraki network for an organization with a given name.
 Can print to Stdout or file.

 **listip.py:** Almost exactly the same as invlist.py, but also prints the "lanIp" of the device.
 If the device has no "lanIp", it prints "None" for that field instead.